Symptoms Of A Bad ECU And Replacement Cost

 Poor Performance

-The most well-known modules are also the most likely to fail.
+The most well-known modules are also the most vulnerable to fail.
 As mentioned, these are the ECM, TCM, and BCM (engine, transmission, and body electronics).

 • If the ECM fails, you’ll likely notice symptoms like poor fuel economy, weak acceleration, and limp mode.
 These all occur because the car can’t “see” the exact condition of the engine, and thus everything falls out of balance.
 Limp mode often activates because the ECU assumes a worst-case (safe) state to get you to a nearby mechanic.